mfessenden/SKTiled/docs/Tutorial/Tiles.md

 ## Dynamics

-Dynamics can be turned on for tile objects with the `SKTileObject.setupPhysics` methods:
+Dynamics can be turned on for tile objects with the `SKTileObject.setupPhysics` methods.
+Passing the argument `isDynamic` determines whether the physics body is active or passive.

 ```swift
 // create a physics body with a rectangle of size 8